-When trading with financial instruments, you don’t really take ownership of the assets.
-What you actually do is predict the price of the futures contracts for currency pairs and Contracts for Differences (CFDs) in the case of stock indices, shares, and commodities.
-Contract price varies across all financial instruments, whereby any slight change of the asset’s cost will result in a similar relative change of its contract.
-Financial experts recommend trading of futures contracts and CFDs because they can be traded quickly and are cost-effective.
+You don’t take ownership of the assets when trading with financial instruments.
+What you do is predict the price of the futures contracts for currency pairs and Contracts for Differences (CFDs) in the case of stock indices, shares, and commodities.
+Contract price varies across all financial instruments, whereby any slight change in the asset’s cost will result in a similar relative instability of its contract.
+Financial experts recommend trading futures contracts and CFDs because they can be traded quickly and cost-effectively.

 The Concept of Buying Long and Selling Short

-Buying long is a term commonly used in the trading business to refer to buying a financial instrument.
-When hear traders are buying long (also going long), they want that instrument’s value to rise.
-For example, buying a share at $7 then sell it for $10, you will have made $3 from that share – that’s buying long.
+Buying long is a term commonly used in the trading business to refer to purchasing a financial instrument.
+When to hear traders buy long (also going long), they want that instrument’s value to rise.
+So, for example, by purchasing a share at $7 and then selling it for $10, you will have made $3 from that share – that’s buying long.

 Selling short is a technique where traders can benefit when the market value of an instrument falls.
 If you don’t own an asset you speculate would fall in value, you borrow it from someone who does.
-After obtaining the shares, you can sell it with the current market value.
-Suppose you were right, and after some time, the price of the given share drops in value, you can buy back (the price would be lower than the time you borrowed the share) and return it to the owner.
+After obtaining the shares, you can sell them with the current market value.
+Suppose you were right, and after some time, the price of the given share drops in value; you can buy back (the cost would be lower than the time you borrowed the share) and return it to the owner.

 For instance, if the current market price is $2000, then the value drops to $1200 in, let’s say, three weeks.
-You can make $800 at that period.
+So you can make $800 during that period.
 But you have to be sure the market value would drop to get profit.
 Worse, it would be if the market value rises.
-Thus you will be forced to repurchase the shares at a higher price since you have to return to the owner before the specified time.
+Thus you will be forced to repurchase the shares at a higher price since you have to return them to the owner before the specified time.

 Important Note: You don’t have to look for someone who owns a particular to borrow a share.
 Brokers make everything ready for you.
 All you have to do is press Sell or Buy!